Back to series

 Prompt risk: When we ask the agent to make reasonable assumptions, we also need to define what "reasonable" means.

-I said "maybe PostgreSQL if needed" and "don't spend too much time on setup."
-The agent interpreted that as permission to skip PostgreSQL and use a small file-backed data store.
+Because the prompt said "maybe PostgreSQL if needed" and "don't spend too much time on setup," the agent skipped PostgreSQL and used a small file-backed data store.

-Its reasoning was clear: the repo was empty, and file storage would keep local setup fast.
+For a demo, that was not irrational.
+The repo was empty, and file storage made local setup faster.

-But it was also not the architecture I had in mind for the real app.
-In the more serious version of the project, PostgreSQL and Prisma were part of the expected stack.
-The data model matters because this is not only a form and a list.
-It includes request ownership, statuses, Office Management assignment, comments, recurring subscriptions, and later audit-like behavior.
+But the real app needed PostgreSQL and maybe Prisma.
+The data model was not only a form and a list.
+It included request ownership, statuses, Office Management assignment, comments, renewable subscriptions, and later audit-like behavior.

 Lesson: A vague technical preference is not an architecture decision.
 If the database matters, the prompt or spec has to say that clearly.